asalber/python/docs/index.md

 ## Courses and tutorials

 - [Python 3 tutorial](https://docs.python.org/3/tutorial/index.html).
 The official Pyhton 3 tutorial.
 - [Learn python](https://www.learnpython.org/).
-This site contains a lot of tutorials from basic to advance programming, and packages numpy and pandas.
+This site contains a lot of interactive tutorials from basic to advance programming, and packages numpy and pandas.
 - [Introduction to python](https://www.datacamp.com/courses/intro-to-python-for-data-science).
 Basic python tutorial.
 - [Introduction to data science in python](https://www.datacamp.com/courses/introduction-to-data-science-in-python).
 This tutorial covers the use of packages matplotlib and pandas for data science.
 - [Intermediate python for data science](https://www.datacamp.com/courses/intermediate-python-for-data-science).
 This tutorial deeps into the packages matplotlib and pandas for data science.
+- [Playground and cheatsheet for learning Python.](https://github.com/trekhleb/learn-python).
+Collection of Python scripts that are split by topics and contain code examples with explanations.

 ## Recipes